AndreiChertkov/teneva_bm/README.md

 ## Available benchmarks

 - `agent` - the collection of problems from [gym](https://www.gymlibrary.dev/) framework, including [mujoco agents](https://www.gymlibrary.dev/environments/mujoco/index.html) based on the physics engine [mujoco](https://mujoco.org/) for faciliatating research and development in robotics, biomechanics, graphics and animation.
-The collection includes the following benchmarks: `BmAgentSwimmer`.
+The collection includes the following benchmarks: `BmAgentAnt`, `BmAgentHuman`, `BmAgentHumanStand`, `BmAgentLake`, `BmAgentSwimmer`.
-    > Within the framework of this collection, explicit optimization of the entire set of actions (discrete or continuous) may be performed (i.e., `none` policy) or discrete Toeplitz policy may be used.
+    > Within the framework of this collection, explicit optimization of the entire set of actions (discrete or continuous) may be performed (if `direct` policy name is set) or discrete Toeplitz policy may be used (if `toeplitz` policy name is set; it is the default value).

 - `func` - a collection of analytic functions of a real multidimensional argument.
 The collection includes the following benchmarks: `BmFuncAckley`, `BmFuncAlpine`, `BmFuncDixon`, `BmFuncExp`, `BmFuncGriewank`, `BmFuncMichalewicz`, `BmFuncPiston` (only `d=7` is supported), `BmFuncQing`, `BmFuncRastrigin`, `BmFuncRosenbrock`, `BmFuncSchaffer`, `BmFuncSchwefel`.
     > For almost all functions, the exact global minimum ("continuous x point", not multi-index) is known (see `bm.x_min_real` and `bm.y_min_real`).
 For a number of functions (`BmFuncAlpine`, `BmFuncExp`, `BmFuncGriewank`, `BmFuncMichalewicz`, `BmFuncQing`, `BmFuncRastrigin`, `BmFuncRosenbrock`, `BmFuncSchwefel`), a `bm.build_cores()` method is available that returns an exact representation of the function on the discrete grid used in the benchmark in the tensor train (TT) format as a list of 3D TT-cores.
 Note also that we apply small random shift of the grid limits for all functions, to make the optimization problem more difficult (because many functions have a minimum at the center point of the domain).